Imagin2/EquestrianDomainOntology/README.md

 # EquestrianDoamainKnowledgeGraph

-Welcome to **EquestrianDoamainKnowledgeGraph**, a knowledge graph designed to model and explore equestrian-related data.
+Welcome to **EquestrianDomainOntology**, an ontology designed to model and explore equestrian-related data.
 This repository contains the ontology and its documentation, generated with [Widoco](https://github.com/dgarijo/Widoco) and published via GitHub Pages.

 🔗 **Live Documentation**: ([https://noamaa.github.io/EquestrianDoamainKnowledgeGraph/])